Degree: Master of Science (M.Sc.)

 Credit points (ECTS): 120 credit points

 Language of instruction: English

-Higher semester: no
+Higher semester: yes

-Higher semester: winter and summer
+Higher semester: winter and summer term

 Higher semester: June 15 for winter term, December 15 for summer term

 Degree and duration